cwylycode/cwylycode/README.md

 <h2>⚡ About ⚡</h2>

-Hi! 👋 My name is !name! and I'm just a guy who likes to code and solve problems that computers need help with - if only for my own machinations (usually).
+Hi! 👋 My name is Colin Wyly and I'm just a guy who likes to code and solve problems that computers need help with - if only for my own machinations (usually).
 When I'm not busy making useful/awesome/bizarre apps and such, I like to browse the internet, play video games, and (gasp!) go outside.
 Take a look around at my GitHub repositories - you might find stuff you'll like! 😄

 <br>
 <br>